 Technical English communication education program consists of twelve courses in four levels from Interaction Seminar to Advanced Technical English aiming at improving students' communication skills from basic to technical communication in the field of science and technology.
 Technical Japanese language education program serves international students with nine courses in four levels from introductory to advanced to improve their Japanese language ability from basic to communication for business or the field of science and technology.
-In addition, to reinforce the language education and develop adaptability to a culturally diverse global society, Global Communication for Building Collaboration, Skills in Language Expressions, and Japan Studies are offered
+In addition, to reinforce the language education and develop adaptability to a culturally diverse global society, Global Communication for Building Collaboration, Skills in Language Expressions, and others are offered.
 For details of each course, refer to the chapter entitled "Courses and Class Schedules" and the course syllabi.

 Students must take a language course adequate to the level of their current language ability.
+This program offers you the following practical courses.